liweinan/tcprest/README.md

 ## Motivation

-I'd like to write a tcp server that could automatically map java classes into network apis.
+I want to write a tcp server that could automatically map java classes into network apis.
 For example, here is a java class:

     public class HelloWorldRestlet {